Tech companies caring about Black Lives Matter is too little, too late

-In the wake of the death of George Floyd at the hands of the police in Minneapolis, and the protests that have ensued, companies large and small have decided that now is the time for them to make public their allegiance to the black community.
+In the wake of the death of George Floyd at the hands of the police in Minneapolis, and the protests that have ensued, companies large and small have decided that now is the time for them to make public their allegiance to the Black community.
 Google, Amazon, Facebook, Doordash, Reddit, Uber, Nextdoor, and Lyft are among the many who have issued statements of support.
 Google changed the look of their home page.
-The publicity departments of all of these companies have tweeted out or posted that black lives matter and that they “stand with the black community.”
+The publicity departments of all of these companies have tweeted out or posted that Black lives matter and that they “stand with the Black community.”

-Thus to the venerable traditions of corporate pink-washing, greenwashing, and ethics-washing their deplorable practices, we can now add another: Black Power-washing, wherein companies issue essentially meaningless statements about their commitment to black folks but do little to change their policies, hiring practices, or ultimately their business models, no matter how harmful to black people these may be.
-Companies seem to think that tweeting “BLM” will wash away the fact that they derive massive wealth from the exploitation of black labor, the promotion of white anxiety about blackness, and the amplification of extremism and white supremacy.
-All of these result in direct and very real harms to black people.
+Thus to the venerable traditions of corporate pink-washing, greenwashing, and ethics-washing their deplorable practices, we can now add another: Black Power-washing, wherein companies issue essentially meaningless statements about their commitment to Black folks but do little to change their policies, hiring practices, or ultimately their business models, no matter how harmful to Black people these may be.
+Companies seem to think that tweeting “BLM” will wash away the fact that they derive massive wealth from the exploitation of Black labor, the promotion of white anxiety about Blackness, and the amplification of extremism and white supremacy.
+All of these result in direct and very real harms to Black people.

 Take Amazon, which is notoriously hostile to organized labor.
-In discussing Christian Smalls, a black man who was fired by Amazon in response to his attempts to organize workers, executives smeared him with the overtly racist description, “not smart or articulate.”
+In discussing Christian Smalls, a Black man who was fired by Amazon after he attempted to organize workers, executives smeared him with the overtly racist description, “not smart or articulate.”
+(Amazon denies he was fired in retaliation for organizing, though the timing has made many people skeptical.)
 Amazon is also the company that, through its Ring Doorbell initiative and the Neighbors platform, has partnered with more than 1,000 police departments across the country.
 The initiative has helped to develop a widespread surveillance network and turned people’s fear of the racialized “other” invading their neighborhood into a booming business.
 In fact, an Amazon employee wrote about Ring:

 The deployment of connected home security cameras that allow footage to be queried centrally are simply not compatible with a free society.
 The privacy issues are not fixable with regulation and there is no balance that can be struck.
 Ring should be shut down immediately and not brought back.

-Yet, Jeff Bezos wrote an Instagram post that says, “The pain and emotional trauma caused by the racism and violence we are witnessing toward the black community has a long reach,” as if his company is not directly involved in exacerbating that pain and emotional trauma.
+Yet, Jeff Bezos wrote an Instagram post that says, “The pain and emotional trauma caused by the racism and violence we are witnessing toward the Black community has a long reach,” as if his company is not directly involved in exacerbating that pain and emotional trauma.

 Nextdoor also dipped their toe in the pool of expressing “solidarity” by way of a tweet: